Appearance Calendar & Lecture Programs

 - Hunting a Homestead Using Land Records

-1) Three-hour session in which land records are described and the method for drawing land maps for a written description is explained and practiced;
+- Two options: 1) Three-hour session in which land records are described and the method for drawing land maps for a written description is explained and practiced; 2) A lecture and deed-drawing session followed by a second day in a courthouse or Pennsylvania State Archives to put theory into practice.
+(Note: Session must be held in a classroom setting to allow participants room to draw the deeds)

 - There’s no place as good for a family’s history as a reunion, but the gatherings come and go – learn how to organize one that will last or reorganize one that’s fading.